dharshan7200/PROMPT/README.md

 Key Features:

-Self-Attention – Evaluates the importance of each token relative to others in the input sequence.
+-Self-Attention – Evaluates the importance of each token relative to others in the input sequence.

-Multi-Head Attention – Processes multiple attention patterns in parallel to capture varied relationships.
+-Multi-Head Attention – Processes multiple attention patterns in parallel to capture varied relationships.

-Encoder–Decoder Structure – Encoders map inputs to a latent representation; decoders generate outputs from it.
+-Encoder–Decoder Structure – Encoders map inputs to a latent representation; decoders generate outputs from it.

-Transformers are now used beyond text—powering models in image generation (e.g., Vision Transformers) and diffusion-based architectures for high-quality media creation.
+-Transformers are now used beyond text—powering models in image generation (e.g., Vision Transformers) and diffusion-based architectures for high-quality media creation.

-Applications of Generative AI
+## Applications of Generative AI
 Generative AI has widespread use across industries:

 Content Creation – Producing text, images, videos, music, and product designs.